-$\ensuremath{^{\circ\bullet}}\xspace$ up to two subjects may be substituted for those listed with permission of Head of School.
+Subject to the availability of staff.
+"Up to two subjects may be substituted for those listed with permission of Head of School.

-$\dagger\dagger27.175$ is a prerequisite for this subject in the Applied Economic Geography program.
+HBy arrangement with Heads of Schools.
+H27.175 is a prerequisite for this subject in the Applied Economic Geography program.